Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 Daikin McQuay delivers engineered, flexible solutions for commercial, industrial and institutional HVAC requirements with reliable products, knowledgeable applications expertise and responsive support.

 What if you could reduce the amount of time your skilled drafters, designers and engineers spend doing non value-added paperwork?
 What if you could automate a specific engineering process to make it more efficient, reduce errors, and reduce the time to produce manufacturing documentation by 87.5 percent?

 That is precisely what engineers at Daikin McQuay are accomplishing with the aid of Rulestream™ software.
-Rulestream is an engineer-to-order (ETO) product configuration technology from Siemens PLM Software.
+Rulestream is an engineer-to-order (ETO) product configuration technology from Siemens Digital Industries Software.
 Daikin McQuay is part of Daikin Industries, the largest heating, ventilation, and air conditioning (HVAC) company in the world.
 Head-quartered in Plymouth, Minnesota, USA, Daikin McQuay has approximately 2,500 employees in the United States.

 The HVAC systems market is mature, with relatively limited differentiation from brand to brand.
 A key differentiator for Daikin McQuay is the flexibility it provides to customers.
 The engineered flexibility of their products allows customers to finetune HVAC systems to meet the specific requirements of their application.
 This provides such benefits as low installation costs, operating and maintenance costs, high energy efficiency; quiet operation, and superior indoor air quality.